-- Pay Award pressures £6.1m based on estimated pay uplifts. - Drug inflation pressures £3.6m assumed 5% increase per annum Demographic and Volume pressures £1.1m based on the additional costs around initiatives such as the Carers Act, Free Personal Care to Under 65's (Frank's Law) etc. together with other anticipated cost pressures linked to this area. - Inflation £3.1m anticipated inflationary pressures on non-pay areas including the National Care Home Contract and Living Wage. - Savings it is anticipated that additional funding or savings will be required to offset any resultant funding gap each year.
-Current estimate is £8.9m over the four years to 2023/24.
+- Pay Award pressures £6.1m based on estimated pay uplifts - Drug inflation pressures £3.6m based on an assumed 5% increase per annum based on the past two financial years. - Demographic and Volume pressures £1.1m based on the additional costs around initiatives such as the Carers Act, Free Personal Care to Under 65's (Frank's Law) etc. together with other anticipated cost pressures linked to this area - Inflation £3.1m anticipated inflationary pressures on non-pay areas including the National Care Home Contract and Living Wage - Savings it is anticipated that additional funding or savings will be required to offset any resultant funding gap each year.
+Current estimate is £8.9m over the four years to 2023/24s